Robertfarb/study_notes/data_structures/graphs.md

 * |E| = num of edges on a graph
 * density of a graph
   * |E| / (|V| * (|V| - 1))

+## Directed Graph
+  * All of the edges in the graph are directed

+## Un-directed graph
+ * All of the edges in the graph are undirected

 ### Twitter Graph
 * Vertices: one for each user